Files / United States

 2. Strategic Objective 1.1: Strengthen Global Health Security, Address Infectious Disease Threats, and Tackle Priority Global Health Challenges through Bilateral and Multilateral Engagement

-3. Strategic Objective 1.2: Ensure Ambitious Climate Mitigation and Adaptation Outcomes, Including Supporting the Effective Implementation of the Paris Agreement
+3. Strategic Objective 1.2: Secure Ambitious Climate Mitigation and Adaptation Outcomes, Including Supporting the Effective Implementation of the Paris Agreement

-4. Strategic Objective 1.4: Lead Allies and Partners to Address Shared Challenges and Competitors; Prevent, Deter, and Resolve Conflict; and Promote International Security
+4. Strategic Objective 1.4: Lead Allies and Partners in Addressing Shared Challenges and Competitors; Prevent, Deter, and Resolve Conflicts; Promote International Security

-5. Goal Two: Foster Global Prosperity and Shape an International Environment Where America Can Thrive
+5. Goal Two: Promote Global Prosperity and Shape an International Environment Where the United States Can Thrive

-6. Goal Three: Strengthen Democratic Institutions, Defend Universal Values, and Advance Human Dignity
+6. Goal Three: Strengthen Democratic Institutions, Defend Universal Values, and Promote Human Dignity

 7. Goal Four: Revitalize the Diplomatic and Development Workforce and Institutions